muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 path can be identified by a list of BSIDs, therefore, it can provide better scalability.

-BSID and Path SID (PSID) can be combined to achieve both sub-path and end-to-end path monitoring.
+BSID and PSID can be combined to achieve both sub-path and end-to-end path monitoring.
 A reference model for such a combination in (Figure 2) shows an end-to-end path (A->D) that spans three domains (Access, Aggregation and Core domain) and consists of three sub-paths, one in each sub-domain (sub-path (A->B), sub-path (B->C) and sub-path (C->D)).
-Each sub-path is allocated a BSID.
-For nesting the sub-paths, each sub-path is allocated a PSID.
-Then, the SID list of the end-to-end path can be expressed as \<BSID1, BSID2, ..., BSIDn, e-PSID>, where the e-PSID is the PSID of the end-to-end path.
+Each sub-path is associated with a BSID and a s-PSID.

+The SID list of the end-to-end path can be expressed as \<BSID1, BSID2, ..., BSIDn, e-PSID>, where the e-PSID is the PSID of the end-to-end path.
 The SID list of a sub-path can be expressed as \<SID1, SID2, ...SIDn, s-PSID>, where the s-PSID is the PSID of the sub-path.

 {{figure2}} shows the details of the label stacks when PSID and BSID are used to support both sub-path and end-to-end path monitoring in a